googleapis/api-linter/README.md

 ## Versioning

-The Google API linter does **not** follow semantic versioning.
+The Commure API linter does **not** follow semantic versioning.
 Semantic versioning is challenging for a tool like a linter because the addition or correction of virtually any rule is "breaking" (in the sense that a file that previously reported no problems may now do so).